Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 TypeScript/JavaScript SDK patterns and best practices for Linear.

-Use when learning SDK idioms, implementing common patterns,
+Use when learning SDK idioms, implementing pagination,

-Trigger with phrases like "linear SDK patterns", "linear best practices",
+Trigger: "linear SDK patterns", "linear best practices",

-"linear typescript", "linear API patterns", "linear SDK idioms".
+"linear typescript", "linear API patterns", "linear pagination".

 allowed-tools: Read, Write, Edit, Grep